DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Data-Anonymization/FAQ.md

 ms.dyn365.ops.version: 10.0.39
 ---

-# 	Frequently Asked Questions
+# 	Frequently Asked Questions Data Anonymization

 ### I receive an error when I enter my Production URL?

-If you attempt to enter an invalid web address into the PROD URL Field you will receive a pop-up similar to the one below
+If you attempt to enter an invalid web address into the PROD URL Field you will receive an error "Invalid URI: The format of the URI could not be determined"  similar to the one below

 ![URL](../IMAGES/URL.png)

-Enter a valid Dynamics Finance and operation URL to proceed
+To resolve this you must enter a valid Dynamics Finance and operation URL to proceed